RachelWildberger/README-Generator/README.md

   - [License](#license)

   ## Description
-  Created a command-line application that dynamically generates a professional README.md file from a user's input using node.js.
+  Created a command-line application that dynamically generates a professional README.md file from a user's input using inquirer.js and node.js

   ## Installation
-  Installation of inquirer ``npm install inquirer@8.2.4``
+  Installation of inquirer.js.
+Use ``npm install inquirer@8.2.4``

   ## Useage
   This application will be invoked by using the following command: node index.js

   ## Testing
-  This application will be invoked by using the following command: node index.js
+  n/a

   ## Collaborators
   n/a